jaason-shi/learning-hub-user-documentation/docs/task2.md

 6. Follow the assignment instructions to complete the assignment and do one of the following:

-   a.
-To submit a Text Submission, type your assignment directly in the Text Submission field if you need to type it in.
+   1. Type directly into the Text Submission field to submit a text submission, then click Submit.
-   b.
-Alternatively you can type a link to a document in the Text Submission field.
+   2. Alternatively you can type a link to a document in the Text Submission field.
-   c.
-To submit using a File, click Add a File to browse for the file on your local computer and then click Add.
+   3. Click Add a File to browse for the file on your local computer to submit and then click Add.
 Enter any comments you want to submit with the file.
 Click Submit.